 This is great to take pictures of people and their faces, the app will tell you where they are positioned so you can get them in the whole frame.
 It will even try to guess the age of the person, hair colour and have a guess at their emotions.

-Warning: do not get offended if they get your age wrong.
-It can be out by over 10 years sometimes.
+Warning: do not get offended if they get your age wrong!

 Remember I mentioned the menu button on the top left of the main screen?
 Double tap on this and go to Face Recognition.